Historical Paris Monuments in France - Page 5

 The Fontaine Louvois was designed and constructed back in 1844 by Louis Visconti and can be found within Square Louvois in the 2nd Arrondissement of Paris.

-This historical monument in Paris is also classed as a museum that provides lectures, discussions and shows within the Grand Amphitheatre.
+This historical Paris monument is also classed as a museum that provides lectures, discussions and shows within the Grand Amphitheatre.

 The Pont Levant de la Rue de Crimee is a historical lift bridge in Paris that was constructed in 1885 and is still fully working today over Canal de l’Ourcq.

-The public library Bibliotheque de l’Arsenal, holds documents and books dating back from 1600s including old printed books on case law, theology, history, etc.
+A historical Paris monument and public library that holds documents and books dating back from 1600s including old printed books on case law, theology, history, etc.

 Located in Luxembourg gardens Fontaine de Leda is a water fountain that was commissioned by Napoleon Bonaparte and now sits behind Fontaine de Medicis.

-Dating from the 1840s, the Gare Denfert-Rochereau designed by Alexis Dulong, is the oldest train station in Paris that is still in use today by RER trains.
+This historical Paris monument dates from the 1840s, it was designed by Alexis Dulong and is the oldest train station in Paris that is still in use today by RER trains.

 Designed as a water fountain the bronze Eugene Delacroix monument is located within the Luxembourg Gardens was produced by sculptor Jules Dalou in 1890.

-These two historical buildings in Paris called Barriere d’Enfer, were originally built in the 1700s in order to collect taxes for goods entering the capital city.
+These two historical Paris monuments are called Barriere d’Enfer, and these were originally built in the 1700s in order to collect taxes for goods entering the capital city.

-Located within Luxembourg Gardens the Davioud Pavillion was constructed in 1867 and is home to a school of horticulture plus hosts the annual honey festival.
+This particular Paris monument is located within Luxembourg Gardens was constructed in 1867 and today is home to a school of horticulture plus hosts the annual honey festival.

 Previous 1 2 3 4 5 6 7 8 9 10 Next >>